hathibelagal-dev/instantpolyglot/docs/eng/Frisian.md

 2. Assimilation: Consonants often assimilate in voicing to adjacent consonants.
    Example: **hotbal** (meatball) is often pronounced more like [ˈhɔdbal]

-3. Vowel breaking: Some vowels "break" into diphthongs in certain environments.
+3. Vowel breaking: Some vowels “break” into diphthongs in certain environments.
    Example: **beam** (tree) [bɪəm] vs. **beammen** (trees) [bjɛmən]

 4. R-coloring: The presence of /r/ can affect the quality of preceding vowels.